All tutorials

 Copied

 Each call takes a completion block as the last parameter.
 This allows Swift’s trailing closure syntax to be used.
 The closure’s parameters contain the results.
-If there was a problem with any call, it will be indicated by the error object.
+If there is a problem with any call, it will be indicated by the error object.

 api.convertTo3wa(coordinates: coords, language: W3WApiLanguage(locale: "en")) { square, error in